tarantool/doc/doc/enterprise/audit.rst

 HTTPS connection termination
 ----------------------------

-A Tarantool Enterprise instance can accept HTTP connections from external services or access the administrative web UI.
+A Tarantool instance can accept HTTP connections from external services or access the administrative web UI.
 All such connections must go through an HTTPS-providing web server, running on the same host, such as nginx.